Skip to main content

 This team of artists also creates facial reconstructions for unidentified deceased children.
 They work closely with our case managers who are helping law enforcement determine the child’s identity.
 Until we’re able to give them their name back, we can give them their face.

-In 2021, NCMEC’s forensic artists created 32 facial reconstructions for unidentified deceased children; and more than 600 to date.
+In 2022, NCMEC’s forensic artists created 21 facial reconstructions for unidentified deceased children, and 657 to date.

 Forensic Genealogy

-When the remains of a child are found with little to no clues as to their identity, it can be very challenging for law enforcement to ever determine who that child was or who was responsible for their death.
-But advancements in DNA and genealogy are revolutionizing the search for answers and finally giving names back to unidentified child victims.
+When the remains of a child are found with little to no clues as to their identity, it can be very challenging for law enforcement to determine who that child was or who was responsible for their death.
+But advancements in DNA and genealogy are revolutionizing the search for answers.
 NCMEC partners with labs and genealogists to help law enforcement trace a child’s DNA to relatives who may have uploaded their own sample to popular online DNA databases.

 Team Adam